 On April 14, 2009, we entered into the Credit Facility, providing for a \$50.0 million revolving line of credit arranged by BB&T as administrative agent, replacing Deutsche Bank, AG which served as administrative agent under our Prior Credit Facility.
 Key Equipment Finance Company Inc. also joined the Credit Facility as a committed lender.
 In connection with our entry into the Credit Facility, we borrowed \$43.8 million under the Credit Facility to repay in full all amounts outstanding under the Prior Credit Facility.
 The Credit Facility may be expanded up to \$125.0 million through the addition of other committed lenders to the facility.
-The Credit Facility was renewed for two years on April 13, 2010 (see "-Subsequent Renewal of Revolving Credit Facility" below), which extended the maturity date to April 13, 2012, and, if the facility will generally bear interest at the 30 day LIBOR rate (subject to a minimum rate of 2.0%), plus 5.0% per annum, with a commitment fee of 0.75% per annum on undrawn amounts.
+The Credit Facility was renewed for two years on April 13, 2010 (see "-Subsequent Renewal of Revolving Credit Facility" below), which extended the maturity date to April 13, 2012, and, if the facility is not renewed or extended by this date, all unpaid principal and interest will be due and payable within one year of the maturity date.
+Advances under the Credit Facility will generally bear interest at the 30 day LIBOR rate (subject to a minimum rate of 2.0%), plus 5.0% per annum, with a commitment fee of 0.75% per annum on undrawn amounts.
 Interest is payable monthly during the term of the Credit Facility.
 Available borrowings are subject to various constraints imposed under the Credit Facility, based on the aggregate loan balance pledged by Business Investment.
 As of March 31, 2010, we had approximately \$27.8 million of principal outstanding with approximately \$20.9 million of availability under the Credit Facility.

 The Credit Facility contains covenants that require Business Investment to maintain its status as a separate legal entity; prohibit certain significant corporate transactions (such as mergers, consolidations, liquidations or dissolutions); and restrict material changes to our credit and collection policies without lenders consent.
 The facility also limits payments on distributions to the aggregate net investment income for the prior twelve months preceding April 2010.
 We are also subject to certain limitations on the type of loan investments we can make, including restrictions on geographic concentrations, sector concentrations, loan size, dividend payout, payment frequency and status, average life and lien property.
-The Credit Facility also requires us to comply with other financial and operational covenants, which require us to, among other things, maintain certain financial ratios, including asset and interest coverage a minimum net worth, and a minimum net worth of \$169.0 million plus 50% of all equity and subordinated debt raised after April 14, 2009, to maintain "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the

-1940 Act, and to maintain its status as a BDC under the 1940 Act and as a RIC under the Code.
+The Credit Facility also requires us to comply with other financial and operational covenants, which require us to, among other things, maintain certain financial ratios, including asset and interest coverage a minimum net worth, and a minimum number of obligors required in the borrowing base of the credit agreement.
+Additionally, we are subject to a performance guaranty that requires us to maintain a minimum net worth of \$169.0 million plus 50% of all equity and subordinated debt raised after April 14, 2009, to maintain "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act, and to maintain its status as a BDC under the 1940 Act and as a RIC under the Code.
 As of March 31, 2010, we were in compliance with all covenants.